OpenDataforWeb3/DataGrantsforARB/README.md

 # Timelines

 We want to move as quickly as possible.
 Based on community discussions these timelines may change.
-However, the current thought is to kick off soliciting issues in January and keep it open until February 16th.
+However, the current thought is to kick off soliciting issues in January and keep it open until the end of February.
 Again, opening an issue is entirely permissionless; these issues are then analyzed by the council to come up with the bounty list.

-We are asking our council to argue and vote over which issues to attach bounties ongoing, starting February 1st.
-We will then give developers and data scientists and others until the end of February the 25th to fulfill these bounties.
+We are asking our council to argue and vote over which issues to attach bounties ongoing, tentatively starting February 1st.
+We will then give developers and data scientists and others until the middle of March to fulfill these bounties.

-Once again council will judge and we will send to the ThankARB and ARB multisig the payouts for execution by the end of February, ie February 29th.
+Once again council will judge and we will send to the ThankARB and ARB multisig the payouts for execution.
+We are planning to do this at least twice, once at the end of February and a second time on March 15th.
+This way we will have two sprints, the idea being that this will give the community flexibility and the payment of initial bounties will drive additional interest and momentum.